Lady Aine Halfshav

 Description: A war between her Southern and Northern roots wages on Aine Halfshav's features, each winning their own battle in a precariously pleasing way.
 Her hair is a brown with tinted red tresses when the light hits it, holding soft curls to frame her strong jaw and cheekbones.
 Her eyebrows are wild and thick, over almondine eyes of deep, dark brown.
-Her nose is a petite, short button over thick, lush lips.
+Her nose is a petite, short button over a perfect cupid's bow of a mouth.
 Her limbs are lean and supple, but hold very little muscle.

 Personality: Aine, raised by a Pravus, has all of the charm and wit of any true Southern lady.
 She can turn a phrase and give a mysterious smile.
 She is able to flirt and socialize, to be a diplomat when the time calls for it.
 There is something wilder burning at the core of her soul, however, that she's repressed for a long time.